cedricwalter/cedricwalter.github.io/_posts/_joomla/2008-03-06-php5-required-for-securityimages-4-3-0.md

  *The PHP development team hereby announces that support for PHP 4 will continue until the end of this year only.
 After 2007-12-31 there will be no more releases of PHP 4.4.
 We will continue to make critical security fixes available on a case-by-case basis until 2008-08-08.
 Please use the rest of this year to make your application suitable to run on PHP 5.*

-They also [link to a migration guide](http://www.php.net/manual/en/migration5.php) for users moving up from PHP4 to PHP5 including guides for the [PHP 5.0 to 5.1 switch](http://www.php.net/manual/en/migration51.php) and [the PHP 5.1 to 5.2 switch](http://www.php.net/manual/en/migration52.php).
+They also [link to a migration

 \+ You can expect 25% more speed just by going to PHP5.